 4. Discussion

-The findings of this study underscore the efficacy of a proactive, non-antibiotic mastitis management strategy in dairy herds.
-The significant reduction in the somatic cell count (SCC) observed in the treatment group—from a baseline mean of approximately 2.85 × 10⁵ cells/mL to a post-intervention mean of 1.65 × 10⁵ cells/mL—aligns with previous reports on the utility of teat-protective formulations.
-Thangdurai et al. (2019) documented an SCC of 1.6 × 10⁵ cells/mL in a teat-protectant-treated group versus 2.75 × 10⁵ cells/mL in an untreated control.
+The findings of the present study highlight the effectiveness of a proactive, non-antibiotic based mastitis management strategy in dairy herds.
+The significant reduction in the somatic cell count (SCC) observed in the treatment groupfrom a baseline mean of 2.85 × 10⁵ cells/mL to a post-intervention mean of 1.65 × 10⁵ cells/mL aligns with previous reports on the utility of teat-protective formulations.
+Thangdurai et al. (2019) documented an SCC of 1.6 × 10⁵ cells/mL in a teat-protectant-treated group and 2.75 × 10⁵ cells/mL in an control group.
 Similarly, Khokila et al. (2021) recorded a reduction in SCC from 2.7 × 10⁵ to 1.5 × 10⁵ cells/mL following the application of a comparable barrier spray.
-Supporting this trend, Patil et al. (2015) reported a decrease in SCC from 2.12 × 10⁵ to 1.86 × 10⁵ cells/mL after the consistent use of an antimicrobial spray post-milking.
+Supporting this findings, Patil et al. (2015) reported a decrease in SCC from 2.12 × 10⁵ to 1.86 × 10⁵ cells/mL after the consistent use of an antimicrobial spray post-milking in buffalo.
 The observed efficacy is attributed to the formulation’s dual-mode action.
 First, it establishes a sustained physical barrier that limits the colonization of common environmental and contagious mastitis pathogens, including Staphylococcus aureus and Escherichia coli, on the teat skin and orifice.
-Second, the emollient and healing-promoting components in the spray facilitate the repair of micro-abrasions and cracks induced by milking machinery or environmental exposure, thereby restoring the teat’s natural keratin plug integrity and epithelial defence.
+Second, the emollient and healing-promoting components in the spray facilitate the repair of micro-abrasions and cracks induced by milking machinery environmental exposure, thereby restoring the teat’s natural keratin plug integrity and epithelial defence.
 This combined mechanical and physiological support not only reduces new intramammary infections but also aids in the resolution of existing subclinical inflammation, as reflected by the consistent SCC decline across studies.
 Consequently, such interventions represent a viable component of integrated udder-health programs aimed at improving milk quality, reducing antibiotic reliance, and enhancing herd productivity.

 The statistically significant increase in milk yield (p < 0.05) is a direct consequence of improved udder health.
 By reducing subclinical infections, the intervention alleviates the inflammatory response within the mammary gland, allowing secretory tissue to resume optimal synthetic function.
 This physiological restoration translates into a tangible economic benefit, as evidenced by favourable Benefit-Cost Ratios (BCRs) exceeding 2.30 in the treatment groups.
-While the higher net return and BCR observed in the second year may be attributed to improved management adoption or external market variations, the consistent positive trend definitively confirms the intervention's long-term profitability.
+While the higher net return and BCR observed in the second year may be attributed to improved management adoption or external market variations, the consistent positive trend confirms the intervention's long-term profitability.

 5. Conclusion